Logic gates

 In this tutorial you'll learn to create logic gates.
 This is a good way to acquire some basic knowledge of how SIS works.

-The basic logic gates are AND, OR, NOT and XOR.
 The AND gate is an electronic circuit that gives a high output (1) only if all its inputs are high.
-The diagram is the following:

 For describing the functionality of the circuit we use truth tables, which can be extended or reduced.
 We can in fact provide the functionality of the circuit by giving a partial specification.
 If we provide the on-set truth table, we provide the values for which our circuit will respond with high output (1).
 Vice-versa when we provide the values for 0, we are describing the off-set.